TIRE SIDEWALL MARKINGS

 Ever wonder what all of the letters and numbers mean on the sidewall of your tires?
 There may be much more information on your tires than you realize.
 Aside from the brand, model and size of the tire there are also U.S. Department of Transportation (DOT) and safety standard markings.
 These indicate that the tire meets the safety requirements as determined by the DOT.
 Along with these markings, there is the Uniform Tire Quality Grading (UTQG) code as well as load, speed and maximum inflation pressure specifications – just to name a few.
 Let’s take a closer look.

-The first letter indicates the tire’s class.
-P designates this tire as a passenger car tire.
-An LT before the tire size would mean the tire is a light truck tire.
-A European metric tire would have no letter before the tire size.
+The first letter on a tire indicates the tire’s class.
+P designates this tire as a passenger car tire, an LT before the tire size would mean the tire is a light truck tire, and a European metric tire would have no letter before the tire size.

-The aspect ratio refers to the height of the sidewall.
-It is a percentage of the section width.
-In this example, the sidewall height is 45% of the 245 section width which equals 127.5.
+The aspect ratio refers to the height of the sidewall, and it is a percentage of the section width.
+In this example, the sidewall height is 45% of the 245 section width which equals 110.25.

 The speed rating designates the maximum speed at which a properly installed and inflated tire can be driven on.
 In this example, the speed rating is Z which means it has the highest speed rating.
 Z rated tires will also have a W or Y speed rating indication after the load index which denotes the actual mph the tire is rated for.